 The subject area competency assessment generally assesses a candidate's skill in their specific K-12 subject area.
 Elementary school teachers are often required to pass a multiple subject assessment, since elementary school educators teach multiple subjects at the foundational level.
 Middle school and high school teachers will need to take the correct subject-specific examination that applies to the area they wish to teach.
 For example, a prospective high school Social Studies teacher would need to take the Social Studies series of assessments.

 In most cases, taking the Praxis series of exams can fulfill these requirements.
 However, many states offer and prefer an equivalent state examination.
 Many states may also require additional exams.
 For example, California requires persons seeking credentials in Elementary Education to also take the RICA (Reading Instruction Competence Assessment).
 Find your state on our state pages to learn more about some of the specific exams that will be required for you.

-Do You Have to be Certified to Teach in a Private School?
+Do You Have to be Certified to Teach at a Private School?

 Whether certification is required or not, it is recommended that all teachers earn the proper licensure so that they can earn job security and not be limited in their career choices.

 Teaching is a career where lifelong learning is highly regarded.
 Many public school districts may even require their teachers to continue their education while they are teaching.
 In many cases, schools require their teachers to complete a specific amount of professional development courses.
 Most districts even offer salary points for each additional class taken.
 In other words, many districts compensate their teachers for continuing their education.
 Continuing education can improve a teacher's instruction as well as student achievement.
 Continuing your education can also allow you to make career advancements within the field of education.